theseanything/civilservicelgbt.github.io/_events/20181207-liverpool-social.md

 ---
 title: 'Civil Service LGBT+ social, Liverpool'
-excerpt: Our monthly social and networking event in London.
+excerpt: Our monthly social and networking event in Liverpool.
 event-date: 2018-12-07 18:00:00
 location: The Lisbon
 link: >-